phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/index.md

 in the PhoneGap CLI (described in The Command-line Interface), when using SDKs along with other platform-specific command-line tools (detailed in Platform Guides), or when compiling projects remotely using PhoneGap Build or the CLI's _remote_ option.
+(See Introducing PhoneGap Build.)
-In addition to core configuration elements listed below, some preferences apply when working in the CLI and platform-specific tools, while others work in PhoneGap Build.
+In addition to core
+configuration elements listed below, some preferences apply when working in the CLI and platform-specific tools, while others work in PhoneGap Build.
 (See PhoneGap Build Configuration for the latter.)